Pain Management Hypnosis Therapy

 Where can I find out more about pain management through hypnosis?

 Our hypnosis expert at The Cenacle Treatment Centre, which is located at former St Mary’s Rectory, Stockport, next to Manchester and Cheshire, provides help and advice regarding pain management through hypnosis.
 The Cenacle Treatment Centre is located in peaceful relaxing grounds, adding to the healing and calming atmosphere of our clinic.
-The aim of our centre is to focus a number of alternative health therapies under one roof, thereby offering a comprehensive range of treatments for clients in the North West region.
+The aim of our center is to focus a number of alternative health therapies under one roof, thereby offering a comprehensive range of treatments for clients in the North West region.

 For further information, call us on 0161 483 9005 or complete an enquiry form and one of our friendly staff will be happy to help with your enquiry.